Is the Soundtrack of Your Life Helping or Hurting You?

 So when your life begins to feel crowded with unwanted voices – influences that sneak in uninvited and cause you to shrink back from the life God wants for you – it’s time to turn off the noise and get intentional about listening to the one voice that matters.
 You’ll know it’s Him when you feel your heart expand and open up.
 Because the music played by your Father invites you to step into the truth that you are His and you are loved.
 And inspires you – not to shrink back – but to step out into the life He created you for.

-Have unwanted voices ever slipped into your life?
-I would love to hear how you recognized them and what changes you made so you could better hear God’s voice.
+Have unwanted influences slipped into your life?
+What changes will you make to tune them out so you can better hear God’s voice?